mmolash/join-the-siege/README.md

 1. ✅ Improve the classifier:  Use a locally running, open source LLM to classify based on file contents (text or image based on file type)
 2. ✅ Configurability to new industries: Add a config file for categories by industry, which is loaded at runtime
 3. ✅ Add docx support
-4. Testing: Expand test suite
+4. ✅ Testing: Expand test suite
 5. Retry: Retry invalid response formats from LLM
-6. Containerization: Add a dockerfile for the server

 ### Other Ideas
 - LLM eval suite for testing effectiveness across models and over time
+- Containerize the server for production deployment
 - Add a basic GitHub Actions workflow for CI (lint/test/build)
 - Add Kubernetes manifests for production deployment
 - Add structured logging and/or a simple monitoring endpoint